vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Skanda ) and RNP p.
 419-421.
 Kaumudi-vrata-Begin on Āśv.
 Su.
 11 with a fast and jāgara;

-on 12 th worship of Vasudeva with various kinds of lotuses ; Yātrotsava on 13th by Vaispavas; fast on 14th and on pūrnimā worship of Vāsudeva and japa of mantra 'om namo Vasudevāya'; HV II 760, KV 223, SmK 355, Agni chap.
+on 12 th worship of Vasudeva with various kinds of lotuses ; Yātrotsava on 13th by Vaiṣṇavas; fast on 14th and on pūrnimā worship of Vāsudeva and japa of mantra 'om namo Vasudevāya'; HV II 760, KV 223, SmK 355, Agni chap.
 207. HV says that this may be continued till the awakening

 of Viṣṇu in K. Kautuka-Nine things are so called, viz Durvā, barley sprouts,